Spydiecy/EduNexus/README.md

    - Organizations can withdraw unused funds after the scholarship period ends.

 ### 6. **Transparency and Security**
-   - All transactions and operations are recorded on the blockchain, ensuring transparency and immutability.
+   - All transactions and operations are recorded on the Open Campus EduChain, ensuring transparency and immutability.
    - The platform uses smart contracts to automate processes, reducing the risk of manual errors and ensuring that operations are executed as intended.

 ![image](https://github.com/user-attachments/assets/00ce4d62-2373-4169-889a-65e55b6d3715)